syedrazaalino/vizfx/README.md

 ## Credits

+Created and maintained by **[DigitalCloud.no](https://digitalcloud.no)** - A Norwegian digital innovation company specializing in modern web technologies and creative solutions.

-Created as an independent, lightweight alternative to Three.js for common web effects.
+Built as an independent, lightweight alternative to Three.js for common web effects.
 Inspired by the WebGL community and modern web design trends.

 ## Contributing